ogabeek/badybot2/README.md

 [ ] stats should be awailable not only by @user_name but also with the name in chat.
 [ 🙋 ] there is a problem that it remembers messages from other chats. it shouldn't be that.
 For each group whether the bot connected it must be independed from others.
 I think the solution here is that all the functions must collect and respond regarding the groups id.
-[ ] "remember", stats, summary, topic statements are also must be separated by [ ] make a function taht engages to the chat sometimes adding his comments, gifts or other media during [ ] maybe add documentation to the functions
+[ ] "remember", stats, summary, topic statements are also must be separated by [ 🙋‍♀️ ] make a function taht engages to the chat sometimes adding his comments, gifts or other media during [ ] maybe add documentation to the functions
-[ ] your own additional functions
+[ 🙋‍♀️ ] your own additional functions

+🙋‍♀️ - this is Nina
+🙋 - this is Ogabek

+<b> Team: </b> Nina (Lead), Ogabek

 This project was created within a Python virtual environment (venv).
 Below is the recommended project structure: